Michael O'Flanagan: Count Plunkett's Convention

 On 19 April 1917 Count Plunkett chaired a Convention of advanced nationalists at the Mansion House in Dublin in an attempt to seek common ground in the aftermath of the North Roscommon election victory.
 There were tensions between Count Plunkett and Arthur Griffith, as to the form and direction the movement should take and who should be in charge.
 Count Plunkett wanted to establish branches of his Liberty Clubs throughout the country, while others present felt they should more usefully continue to use the name and organisation of Sinn Féin.
 A split seemed imminent.

-Fr.
 Robert Fullerton proposed that O'Flanagan to mediate between the two groups and prevent a split.
 O'Flanagan reached an agreement with Griffith, and they proceeded with the meeting, though later that evening O'Flanagan had to break up a row between Michael Collins and Arthur Griffith at a post convention gathering at Count Plunkett's residence.

 A compromise "rainbow" committee was formed represented by members from all sides: Plunkett, O'Flanagan, Cathal Brugha and Thomas Dillon representing the republican wing, Arthur Griffith and Seán Milroy for Sinn Féin, Thomas Kelly and William O'Brien representing the Labour movement and Stephen O'Mara for the Irish Nation League.
 O'Flanagan proposed Countess Plunkett to represent the women of Ireland.
 This group became known as the Mansion House Committee.

 The authorities of both Church and State were concerned by O'Flanagan's activities and the RIC kept notes of his movements and speeches.